• Skip to main content

 Feature: Sensitive Tags

-June 7, 2007 By Ben Brumfield
+June 7, 2007 by Ben Brumfield

 Sensitive tags allow passsages within a transcription to be removed from public view — visible to scribes and work owners, but suppressed in printouts or display to viewers.
 Why on earth is this desirable?